 At the present time, the Corporation does not hold any interest in a mining property that is in production.
-The Corporation's viability and potential success depends on its ability to develop, exploit, and generate revenue from the development of mineral deposits.
+The Corporation's viability and potential success depend on its ability to develop, exploit, and generate revenue from the development of mineral deposits.
 Revenue, cash flow, and profits from any future mining operations in which the Corporation is involved will be influenced by precious and/or base metal prices and by the relationship of such prices to production costs.
 Such prices can fluctuate widely and are affected by numerous factors beyond the Corporation's control.

-(d) Foreign exchange risk
+iv.
+Foreign exchange risk

 The Corporation's financings are in Canadian dollars.
 Certain of the Corporation's subsidiary Unigold Dominicana, S.R.L.'s activities are incurred in U.S. dollars (USD) and Dominican Pesos (DOP) and are therefore subject to gains or losses due to fluctuations in exchange rates.
 The Corporation is therefore subject to foreign exchange risk.
-As at December 31, 2022, the Corporation had foreign cash balances in the Canadian equivalent of \$239,149 (December 31, 2021 - \$75,218) and trade payables of \$191,163 (December 31, 2021 - \$23,852).
-Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in an decrease in the net assets of the Corporation in the amount of \$2,399 at December 31, 2022 (decrease of \$2,568 at December 31, 2021).
+As at December 31, 2023, the Corporation had foreign cash balances in the Canadian equivalent of \$818,958 (December 31, 2022 - \$239,149) and trade payables of \$239,196 (December 31, 2022 - \$191,163).
+Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in a decrease in the net assets of the Corporation in the amount of \$28,988 at December 31, 2023 (December 31, 2022 - decrease of \$2,399).
 The Corporation does not undertake currency hedging activities to mitigate its foreign currency risk.